PentaHelix/pentahelix.github.io/_posts/2015-08-04-ASCII-Tutorial-Revisited.md

 ![ASCII Ramp](http://i.imgur.com/oIYVhJj.png)

+This is basically a texture which contains characters in ascending brightness in a grid of 31px * 52px.
+The grid can be any size, just remember to adjust the shader later on to fit your grid.

 If you need some help coming up with characters, take a look at [this](http://paulbourke.net/dataformats/asciiart/), however keep in mind that if you draw your own characters, greyscale values may vary since your **B** might be bolder than my B, and therefore appear brighter.

 Now with that out of the way, it's time to setup